FAForever/wiki-pages/FAF-chat.md

 ![chat-tab2.png](/chat-tab2.png)
 ## Chat tabs
 1.  #aeolus is the default channel that every player automatically joins when they start FAF.
 The main chat is English only, so please don't use other languages there.
-Also follow the [chatrules](FAF_Client/Forum_Rules "wikilink").
+Also follow the [chat rules](https://faforever.com/rules).
 2. Chatrooms without a # are private, such as direct messages to other players.

 You can open up a private chat with a player by double clicking his name in the name list.